Guidelines for manuscript preparation

 The entire manuscript should be numbered consecutively (beginning with the title page) in the upper right-hand corner.

-If your manuscript is accepted for publication, please send the final manuscript both in hard copy (two printouts) and on disk.
+If your manuscript is accepted for publication, please send the final manuscript both as a hard copy (one printout) and electronically.
 Send a complete manuscript, with all elements in the proper sequence and with a completed manuscript checklist .
 Also include all illustrative materials (tables, graphs, photocopies of photographs) you would like considered for inclusion, along with a completed illustrations checklist.
 (If you plan to include illustrative materials, please see our guidelines on the preparation of illustrations. )

 TYPING THE MANUSCRIPT